stellating/MMAA/README.md

 49.99 | 31.81 | 22.60 | 16.96 | 33.77 | 19.96 | 39.21 | 31.16

 ### Acknowledge
-Some of our codes (i.e., two peer networks) are referring to [cuhksz-nlp/R2Gen](https://github.com/cuhksz-nlp/R2Gen).
+Some of our codes are referring to [cuhksz-nlp/R2Gen](https://github.com/cuhksz-nlp/R2Gen).
 Thanks for their helpful works.